Part 1:

 The RightsCon Community

-RightsCon is built for and by a community of business leaders, activists, technologists, policymakers, journalists, philanthropists, researchers, and artists from around the world working toward building a rights-respecting future.
+RightsCon is built for and by a community of business leaders, activists, technologists, policymakers, journalists, philanthropists, researchers, and artists from around the world who are working toward a rights-respecting future.
 We are thankful for and proud of our community, who gather year after year, to brainstorm ideas, propose campaigns and coalitions, collaborate and share their important work.

 We want to take a moment to celebrate how the community has evolved and the diversity and unique perspectives of the people who make our summit what it is.
 No matter whether you’re joining us for the first time or are a long-time veteran, our community is the soul of RightsCon.
 Continue reading to learn more about the communities that made RightsCon Costa Rica possible.